shettyprithvi/Artifical_Intelligence_Pathfinding_Robot/README.md

 ![alt text](https://github.com/shettyprithvi/Artifical_Intelligence_Pathfinding_Robot/blob/master/ai.png)

-The challenge is to program an A* heuristic search (graph search, Rich/Knight/Tanimoto version) to allow an agent to compute the shortest path from a start point to a goal point that goes around obstacles.
+The challenge is to program an A* (A-star) heuristic search (graph search, Rich/Knight/Tanimoto version) to allow an agent to compute the shortest path from a start point to a goal point that goes around obstacles.
 The scenario of this problem is that the agent is located at point A and he needs to get to point C.
 He can move to any of a finite set of points in his environment.
 However, there are also a set of obstacles,